Paula Lantz

 Paula M. Lantz is an American social epidemiologist.

 Early life and education

 Lantz completed her Bachelor of Arts degree from St. Olaf College and her Master's degree at Washington University in St. Louis.
-Upon graduating in 1983, she completed her second Master's degree in Epidemiology and PhD in Social Demography from the University of Wisconsin.
+Upon graduating in 1983, she completed her second Master's degree in Epidemiology and PhD in Social Demography from the University of Wisconsin–Madison.

 Career

 University of Michigan School of Public Health

 Following her PhD, Lantz joined the University of Michigan School of Public Health.
 During her original tenure there, she served as chair in the Department of Health Management and Policy and the S.J.
 Axelrod Collegiate Professor of Health Management and Policy.

 George Washington University

 Lantz joined the faculty at George Washington University in 2011 as Chair of the Department of Health Policy.
 During her short tenure at the school, she was elected a member of the National Academy of Medicine.